iconnewmedia-de/moodle-local_thi_learning_companions/README.md

 ###### Adding the Block Plugin

-In order for the block plugin block/learningcompanions to be displayed on all pages, it must be added to the start page (/?redirect=0).
+In order for the block plugin block_thi_learning_companions to be displayed on all pages, it must be added to the start page (/?redirect=0).

 ![](pix\documentation\icon-thi-dokumentation_v0.9_en2.png)